HughP/MLKA/ReferencesAndLinks.md

 ##Idology
 _This section is for links to resources which discuss the reasons that a keyboard layout is aranged the way it is._
+As a rundown, there are three names which seem to come up in the computer developer side of the keyboard optimization world.
+These names never make it to the academic literature as far as I can tell.
+These names are: Michael Capewell, Michael Dickens, and ____.
 * Michael Capewell Alternate Keyboard Layouts http://www.michaelcapewell.com/projects/index.htm ; http://www.michaelcapewell.com/projects/keyboard/index.htm
 * [Editorial: Moving from QWERTY to QWERTZ on short notice](http://www.neowin.net/news/editorial-moving-from-qwerty-to-qwertz-on-short-notice)
 * [Discussion on Ukelele forum](https://groups.google.com/forum/#!msg/ukelele-users/DQnnVANOF0c/Fvwf-UMBg_AJ)
 * https://mathematicalmulticore.wordpress.com/the-keyboard-layout-project/
 * http://mkweb.bcgsc.ca/carpalx/
+* Michael Dickens - Introducing the Thumb Keys https://mathematicalmulticore.wordpress.com/category/keyboards/
+* This forum talks about the comparison of keyboards. https://geekhack.org/index.php?topic=48292.msg1309062#msg1309062
+* Discussion of the historical nature of the return key: http://deskthority.net/wiki/Return_key.
+* Capewell improvement of the Dvorak keyboard: http://www.michaelcapewell.com/projects/keyboard/layout_capewell-dvorak.htm
+* Discussion of the colemak keyboard: http://colemak.com/
+ * Colemak keyboard layout comparison: http://colemak.com/Compare
+* Comparison of the Norman layout with Qwerty: https://normanlayout.info/compare

+##Buy a custom text input solution
+* a discussion about a custom input solution: http://boards.openpandora.org/topic/15403-pyra-keyboard-layout-requirement-analysis/page-2
 ##Character and Word Counting
 _When counting characters it is important to count words, punctuation, and "letters" (characters representing segmental sounds).
 Character counting is important when working with corpra._
 ###Word Counts